Marso22/healthy-living-mental-health/README.md

 ## Image Generation

 DALL-E, an AI model developed by OpenAI, was used to generate the images for the website.
-Canva online graphic design tool for creating visuals easily.
+Canva online graphic design tool was used for using existing image library and creating visuals easily.

 ## Content Assistance

-AI tools like GitHub Copilot were used to assist in writing code and content for the website.
+AI tools like GitHub Copilot and ChatGPT were used to assist in writing code and content for the website.
 These tools provided suggestions and auto-completions, which sped up the development process and ensured high-quality code.

-##Accessibility Improvements
+## Accessibility Improvements

 AI was used to analyze the website's accessibility features.
 Tools like Lighthouse provided insights into how accessible the website is for users with disabilities and suggested improvements to enhance user experience.
 By leveraging AI, the project was able to achieve a higher level of efficiency, creativity, and accessibility.